top of page

 President

-Kenneth “KT” Thomas is a Major in the United States Air Force (USAF) Reserve and is currently serving as a C-130 Navigator and the Diversity and Inclusion project officer at Dobbins Air Reserve Base, Georgia.
+Kenneth “KT” Thomas is a first officer on the Airbus 320 and 321 at American Airlines.
+He is also a Major in the United States Air Force (USAF) Reserve and is a C-130 Navigator at Dobbins Air Reserve Base, Georgia.
+He is also a Legacy Airline Pilot !
 He is a 2008 AF ROTC graduate from the University of Texas, San Antonio.
 Kenny has logged more than 1,700 flying hours, in the C-130 Hercules, E8-C JSTARS, T1A Jayhawk, T-6 Texan II, and T-43.
 Additionally, he has also logged over 660 combat hours.
-Lastly, he is a civilian pilot with over 265 hours and is an FAA-certified Flight Instructor CFI/CFII/MEI.
+Lastly, He is an Airbus 320 First Officer and is an FAA-certified Flight Instructor CFI/CFII/MEI.

 Kenny is a Bronx, New York native and is the son of two USAF veterans.
 He began his Air Force career in 2002 as an enlisted Electronic Warfare Systems technician and then went on to earn his officer commission in 2008.
 Kenny’s fascination with flight started at a young age from attending air shows to watching movies and TV.
 His drive and determination were rewarded, when he became a USAF aviator and private pilot.
 Recognizing the need for a path for young minorities to learn and about aviation and using his passion for serving others, it was only natural for him to develop Eyes Above Horizon.
 He has participated in Legacy Flight Academy events since 2012 and officially collaborated with Legacy Flight Academy in 2015.
 Not stopping there, he additionally is a mentor in the Big Brother/Big Sister and Guide Right programs and the Chappie James Flight Academy.